-- ELPAC testing to identify language status and needs - Pull out sessions for extra language and academic support - Paraphrasing and accommodated assignments and resources as needed - Access the menu of services listed for any struggling student - Other services as needed - CLAD certified (or the CTC equivalent) and SDAIE trained staff among the faculty have the capacity and resources to accommodate individual needs - BCLAD certified EL Instructional Assistant is available to directly support students and confer with teachers regarding appropriate instructional strategies, materials, and supports to meet the needs of English Learners and those students recently reclassified as Fluent English Proficient
+- · ELPAC testing to identify language status and needs. - Pull out sessions for extra language and academic support - Paraphrasing, accommodated assignments, and supplemental resources as needed, - · Access the menu of services listed for any struggling student, - English Language Development Teacher to provide Designated ELD instruction. - CLAD certified (or the CTC equivalent) and SDAIE trained faculty have the capacity and resources to accommodate individual needs - BCLAD certified EL Instructional Assistant is available to directly support students and advise teachers regarding appropriate instructional strategies, materials, and supports to meet the needs of English Learners and those students recently reclassified as Fluent English Proficient - Other services as needed